Alejogb1/job-board/blog-data/when-should-i-use-preparedata-vs-setup-in-pytorch-lightning.md

 id: "when-should-i-use-preparedata-vs-setup-in-pytorch-lightning"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I’ve seen this confusion pop up more times than I can count, and it’s understandable.
 Both `prepare_data` and `setup` in PyTorch Lightning seem to deal with data, but they have distinctly different responsibilities.
-The key lies in understanding *when* each method is called and what resources they’re meant to handle.
-Think of `prepare_data` as your data *download and preprocessing stage*, while `setup` is where you *assign and instantiate* the processed data ready for training/evaluation.
+The key lies in understanding _when_ each method is called and what resources they’re meant to handle.
+Think of `prepare_data` as your data _download and preprocessing stage_, while `setup` is where you _assign and instantiate_ the processed data ready for training/evaluation.
 They're sequential, not interchangeable.
-I recall a particularly thorny project early in my career involving large image datasets where not understanding this distinction led to some… let’s call them *interesting* debugging sessions.
+I recall a particularly thorny project early in my career involving large image datasets where not understanding this distinction led to some… let’s call them _interesting_ debugging sessions.

 Let’s break it down step-by-step, focusing on the practicalities and avoiding overly abstract explanations.

 **`prepare_data()`: The Download and Preprocessing Phase**

-The core function of `prepare_data()` is, as the name suggests, to get your data *ready*.
-Crucially, this method is executed *only on a single process* across your entire distributed training setup.
+The core function of `prepare_data()` is, as the name suggests, to get your data _ready_.
+Crucially, this method is executed _only on a single process_ across your entire distributed training setup.
 This is incredibly important for avoiding redundant operations when using multiple GPUs or machines.
 Consider it a global preprocessing step.

 Here's what typically goes inside `prepare_data()`:

-*   **Downloading Data:** If your data isn't already present, this is where you'd programmatically download it (e.g., using `torchvision.datasets` with a download flag).
+- **Downloading Data:** If your data isn't already present, this is where you'd programmatically download it (e.g., using `torchvision.datasets` with a download flag).
 This helps in reproducible experiments.
-*   **Data Unzipping/Extraction:** If your data comes in an archive, this is the place to unpack it.
+- **Data Unzipping/Extraction:** If your data comes in an archive, this is the place to unpack it.
-*   **Data Preparation (but not *instantiation*):** This might include things like converting to a specific format, generating necessary files, or downloading embeddings.
-Note that you're *not* yet creating your actual `torch.utils.data.Dataset` instance.
+- **Data Preparation (but not _instantiation_):** This might include things like converting to a specific format, generating necessary files, or downloading embeddings.
+Note that you're _not_ yet creating your actual `torch.utils.data.Dataset` instance.
 You’re just prepping the data for later usage.
 Think of it as preparing your ingredients in the kitchen, not cooking the meal yet.
-*   **Saving Prepared Data to Disk:** Often, you'll want to cache the results of these potentially time-consuming operations to avoid re-running them every time you train.
+- **Saving Prepared Data to Disk:** Often, you'll want to cache the results of these potentially time-consuming operations to avoid re-running them every time you train.

 It's crucial that this function is deterministic based on the provided arguments, ensuring consistent results across runs.
 Avoid any operations involving random number generation in this method.
 If you need non-deterministic processes, these are better placed elsewhere, specifically within the `setup` method, or within the `Dataset` class itself.
-Also, keep data loading (creating `torch.utils.data.Dataset` instances) *out* of `prepare_data()`.
+Also, keep data loading (creating `torch.utils.data.Dataset` instances) _out_ of `prepare_data()`.
 This is a common mistake.

 **`setup()`: The Assignment and Instantiation Phase**

-`setup()`, on the other hand, is called on *every process* and is executed *after* `prepare_data()` has finished.
+`setup()`, on the other hand, is called on _every process_ and is executed _after_ `prepare_data()` has finished.
 This is where you now use the data prepared by `prepare_data()` and create your actual `torch.utils.data.Dataset` instances (and dataloaders if required).
 It's where data processing and assignment to specific training, validation, and test datasets occur.

 Here’s what you'd expect to find inside `setup()`:

-*   **Dataset Instantiation:** You create your `torch.utils.data.Dataset` objects here, passing any necessary arguments including the preprocessed data paths.
+- **Dataset Instantiation:** You create your `torch.utils.data.Dataset` objects here, passing any necessary arguments including the preprocessed data paths.
 You will likely be using the paths you prepared in `prepare_data()`.
-*   **Splitting Data:** If you are using a pre-split dataset, or need to implement your own splits (train/validation/test), this is the place to assign the respective datasets.
+- **Splitting Data:** If you are using a pre-split dataset, or need to implement your own splits (train/validation/test), this is the place to assign the respective datasets.
-*   **Data Transforms:** Apply transformations specific to the training, validation, or testing data.
+- **Data Transforms:** Apply transformations specific to the training, validation, or testing data.
 This is where you can use augmentations for training, and apply the necessary normalization to all datasets.
-*   **Dataloader Creation (Optional):** In many cases, you'll also create your `torch.utils.data.DataLoader` instances inside `setup()`.
+- **Dataloader Creation (Optional):** In many cases, you'll also create your `torch.utils.data.DataLoader` instances inside `setup()`.
 While this isn't mandatory, it's a very standard and practical setup.

 Now, let’s look at some code examples to concretize these concepts: